budin77/react-redux-thunk-sample/README.md

 ## Reducers Rules

     - must return any value beside the 'undefined'
-    - produce 'STATE' using only the previous 'STATE' and an 'ACTION'
+    - produce 'STATE' using only the previous 'STATE' and 'ACTION'
-    - are pure function (the return value is only determined by its input values: previous 'STATE' and 'ACTION')
+    - are pure function (the return value is only determined by its input values without side effects)
     - must not mutate the 'STATE' input

 ## React-Redux library